Tashme Internment Camp: Employment

-Japanese Canadian men who were between the ages of 18 and 45 and lived inside the coastal exclusion zone were sent to work camps in interior BC to do work creating roads for the federal Department of Mines and Resources.
-One of these work camps was the construction of the Hope-Princeton Highway.
-Over 1000 men, living in 5 different road camps, worked on the Hope-Princeton Highway, many of whom had families in Tashme.
-In 1943, due to changed regulations, the men joined their families at the internment camps.
-The interned Japanese Canadians were employed by the BC Security Commission and the Federal Department of Labour.
-Most Japanese Canadian internees that were not specialists were paid $0.25 per hour, and road camp workers were paid $0.35.
-The average wage at the time in Canada was $0.62 per hour for men and $0.37 per hour for women.

 After more establishments were built at Tashme, more jobs were available.
 Internees worked for the BCSC at offices, the hospital, schools, as shop workers, and as municipal service workers.
 Tashme also had livestock barns and vegetable gardens where people could work.
 Men were hired at the Tashme sawmill, making materials that would be used to build housing and other buildings.
 Later, another sawmill a few miles away from Tashme hired other internees, offering higher wages than that of the Tashme sawmill.
 Men 16–20 years old worked on logging trucks, and other younger men worked in businesses in Tashme, having to leave work at 3:00 pm to attend their highschool classes.

 The opening of the shoyu and miso factory in Tashme 1943 generated more jobs for internees.
-The factory supplied Tashme as well as other incarceration camps and Japanese Canadians outside of the coastal exclusion zone.
+The factory supplied Tashme as well as other internment camps and Japanese Canadians outside of the coastal exclusion zone.
 The BCSC opened the factory, and the operations and workers were organized by Mr. Shinichi Negoro.

-Some Japanese Canadian internees were unable to work, and because their houses and jobs had been taken away due to the war, they were supplied with welfare by the BC Security Commission.
+Some Japanese Canadian internees were unable to work, and because their houses and jobs had been taken away due to the war, they were supplied with welfare by the BCSC.
 The people that received welfare were those who were unable to earn sufficient money, the elderly, single parents, the injured or sick, or people who did not have the physical ability required.
 Financial help was provided, as well as clothes, food, and housing.
 In Tashme, they had a welfare department with a manager and Japanese Canadian workers.
 This department worked with families and ensured that people received the standard relief rate for BC and their specific situation.

+Hope–Princeton Highway

+Japanese Canadian men who were between the ages of 18 to 45 and lived inside the coastal exclusion zone were sent to work camps in the BC Interior to do work creating roads for the Federal Department of Mines and Resources.
+One of these work camps was the construction of the Hope–Princeton Highway.
+Over 1000 men, living in 5 different road camps, worked on the Hope–Princeton Highway, many of whom had families in Tashme.
+In 1943, due to changed regulations, the men joined their families at the internment camps.

+The interned Japanese Canadians were employed by the BCSC and the Federal Department of Labour.
+Most Japanese Canadian internees that were not specialists were paid $0.25 per hour, and road camp workers were paid $0.35.
+The average wage at the time in Canada was $0.62 per hour for men and $0.37 per hour for women.